 The choices are:

-- Magic Your Way Package Plus Deluxe Dining – includes three meals and two snacks per person, per night of guest’s package stay, plus a resort refillable drink mug for each guest on the package which can be refilled as often as they like at any quick-service location at their Disney Resort hotel.
+- Magic Your Way Package Plus Deluxe Dining – includes three meals and two snacks per person, per night of guest’s package stay, plus a resort refillable drink mug for each guest (ages 3 and over) on the package which can be refilled as often as they like at any quick-service location at their Disney Resort hotel.
 This package allows guests the flexibility to choose any combination of table-service and quick-service restaurants from more than 175 participating restaurant locations throughout Walt Disney World Resort.

 The package cost varies based on which package a guest chooses, guests’ ages, and the number of nights in the package stay.
 To book, guests have three options: go to www.disneyworld.com; call 407/W-DISNEY to book arrangements; or visit a local travel agent.